 With funding from the World Bank, Global Communities is working in the earthquake-devastated areas to build essential community infrastructure.
 Building on the success of the recently completed Katye program, PREKAD (Reconstruction Project for Disadvantaged Areas) focuses on rebuilding in compact, urban neighborhoods.
-In addition to removing rubble and rebuilding housing, the project will establish Community Reconstruction Centers that will be the focal point of all program activities, serving as a source of information, coordination and technical assistance to communities during implementation.
-Through the project, Global Communities aims to repair several hundred homes and build/rebuild up to 300 homes damaged or destroyed by the earthquake, with a special focus on multi-family housing.
+In addition to removing rubble and rebuilding housing, the project established Community Reconstruction Centers that are the focal point of all program activities, serving as a source of information, coordination and technical assistance to communities during implementation.
+Through the project, Global Communities is repairing several hundred homes and building up to 300 homes damaged or destroyed by the earthquake, with a special focus on multi-family housing.